djsincla/TA_VeloCloud/README.md

 # Author
 Dwayne Sinclair

-# Disclaimer
+# Support / Disclaimer
 This is supported by Dwayne Sinclair and not VMware.
+I make every efffort to keep this code validated against current versions of Splunk and Velocloud.
+Dont hesitate to reach out to be if you have questions or issues.

 # Change Log
 - 7/16/21 Tested ok with VCO Version 4.2.1